 The following documents represent a variety of perspectives on social activism, with an emphasis on sex-positive activism.

 Note that these books, though they teach essential skills, do not offer implementation and rhetoric suggestions specific to sex-positive and first ammendment activism.
-For that piece of the puzzle, your best bets are all free publications available online: for example Advocacy for Sexual Freedom: A Practical Guide in the "Resources / WFF Publications" section of the Woodhull Freedom Foundation web site, some of the documents in the "Document Library" and "Media Outreach" sections of the National Coalition for Sexual Freedom web site, and the individual "Issues" sections of the ACLU web site.
+For that piece of the puzzle your best bets are all free publications available online, e.g. the "Key Issues" on the Woodhull Freedom Foundation web site, some of the documents in the "Resource Library" section of the National Coalition for Sexual Freedom web site, and the individual "Issues" sections of the ACLU web site.

 If you're new to this site, we recommend you visit its home page for a better sense of all it has to offer.